-- The Village continued to electronically map the infrastructure this year. - A new VFD was installed in well house two at the Perkinsville Well Site and we also installed a new roadway to well house two. - The Village updated the water infrastructure on Bank St. - The Village cleaned the outside of the 1.6 million gallon concrete finished water tank. - The Village sought out and is moving forward with a grant to replace approximately 30% of aging infrastructure.
+- The Village continued to electronically map the infrastructure this year. - The Village replaced 5 fire hydrants and 3 main line valves this year. - The Village completed cleaning the outside of the 1.6 million gallon concrete finished water tank. - The Village collected and is moving forward with a grant to replace approximately 30% of aging infrastructure.
 This grant will also help supply adequate water for fire hydrants.